odradev/casper-contract-schema/README.md

 - `name` - Name of the entry point.
 - `description` - Description of the entry point.
 - `is_mutable` - Whether the entry point is mutable or not.
-- `args` - List of named arguments to the entry point.
+- `arguments` - List of named arguments to the entry point.
 - `return_ty` - Return type of the entry point.
 - `is_contract_context`: If `true` then it is contract context, otherwise session context.
+- `access` - Access control for the entry point.
+It can be `public` or `group` with a list of groups.

 ### Events
 Events are a list of named types.
 Each event has following properties: